 After the hardships and difficulties of this past year, you have probably better realized what matters most to you.
 So, let’s use that new knowledge to set better goals for this year to come!
-Here’s a step-by-step guide on setting Godly goals for 2021!
+Here’s a step-by-step guide on setting Godly goals for this year!

 God has graced each one of us with unmistakable dreams, desires and plans for our lives.
 He has interlaced those dreams with talents, blessings and spheres of influence unique to each and every one of us.
 While God is totally in control, work and discipline on our part are still necessary to see our dreams come to fruition.

 In the past, I felt it was my job to sit and wait for God to fulfill His plans for me – like maybe I wasn’t trusting Him if I tried to work towards those goals.
 However, anything worth doing will involve a lot of preparation and character-building on my part – and I can’t think of anything more worthy of my time than following God’s Will.

 Goal-planning basically involves making a road map to where you know God is leading you.
 The Lord wants us to actively participate in His plans for us by relying upon Him to fulfill our God-given dreams and aspirations.
 Within the work lies the preparation, growth and character-building that will be necessary when His plans are fully realized.

 Development is part of the process because God wants us to be ready for all He has planned.
 As Tony Evans once said, “The worst thing you can have is to be somewhere God wants you to be and not be ready to be there.”
 It’s through working towards our God-given goals that He prepares us for the task at hand.

 Plan your work and work your plan.
 One of my dreams is to be a writer but I’m not going to just wake up tomorrow morning and be an amazing author whose eloquent words just spill onto a blank page.
 Not only does it take work to develop the necessary writing skills but also the character-building to be able to handle it when I get there.